autocrossblog/autocrossblog_astro/src/content/post/2022-01-17-autocross-accident-why-you-need-autocross-insurance.md

 ---
-layout: post
-title: Autocross Crash and Why You Need Autocross Insurance
-description: "My story about an autocross crash and why you should have insurance coverage"
-date: '2022-01-19T13:30:15+00:00'
-last_modified_at: 2024-11-18T11:19:52-06:00
-permalink: autocross-accident-why-you-need-autocross-insurance
+publishDate: 2022-01-19T13:30:15+00:00
-image: 6-13-2021/side2.jpg
+image: '6-13-2021/side2.jpg'
-categories: [ autocross, fr-s, ssc, setup, accident ]
-keywords: "autocross, insurance, crash, accident, fail"
 featured: true
+title: "Autocross Crash and Why You Need Autocross Insurance"
+excerpt: "My story about an autocross crash and why you should have insurance coverage"
+keywords: '"autocross, insurance, crash, accident, fail"'
+author: chris
+url: 'autocross-accident-why-you-need-autocross-insurance'
+tags:  [ autocross, fr-s, ssc, setup, accident ]
+updateDate: 2024-11-18T11:19:52-06:00
 ---

 Hello there, long time no see....
 Where has SpecFRS gone?
 Well here's the story of how my autocross car came to a very sad demise, and a couple of tips for you on how to not have it happen to yourself.